telus/tds-core/src/components/Responsive/Responsive.md

 ### Testing responsive behaviour

-Now that we are moving the responsive behaviour into JSX we can write tests to match or not to match a query so we can test which class gets put on an element.

-On a server, for instance in a test, a query will match by default and you can mock or stub the query for tests.
-Here are some examples how we incorporated unit tests for responsive behaviour in some of our components:
+Moving the responsive behaviour into JavaScript enables testing of the results of media queries, which is impossible with CSS-based media queries.
+It is straightforwards to mock or stub the result of a media query for testing environments.
+Here are some examples of how we incorporated unit tests for responsive behaviour in some of the TDS components:

 * [Button component tests](https://github.com/telusdigital/tds/blob/master/src/components/Button/__tests__/Button.spec.jsx#L52-L68) and its corresponding [JSX](https://github.com/telusdigital/tds/blob/master/src/components/Button/BaseButton/BaseButton.jsx#L17-L33) using the matches boolean flag
 * [Tooltip component tests](https://github.com/telusdigital/tds/blob/master/src/components/Tooltip/__tests__/Tooltip.spec.jsx#L56-L102)  and its corresponding [JSX](https://github.com/telusdigital/tds/blob/master/src/components/Tooltip/Tooltip.jsx#L85-L112) rendering a particular bubble only when the media query matches